-SHA will remain vigilant in preparing for sudden intermittent closures or rapid transitions to extended periods of remote learning.
 SHA has a digital communication plan for all parents through the Class DOJO app and maintains a constant state of preparedness throughout the school year.
-This will include packets of learning materials for students' distance learning from home, and considerations for blended learning in lesson planning.
+This will include packets of learning materials for students' distance learning from home, and considerations for blended learning in lesson planning should the need arise.
 We will implement the following policies to assist in social distancing.

 Safety Actions

 Promote healthy hygiene practices:

-- SHA will teach and reinforce students to wash hands and cover coughs and sneezes. - SHA will teach and reinforce use of face coverings among all staff and students (SHA will require all adults and students to wear face coverings.)
-Information will be provided to staff and students on proper use, removal, and washing of cloth face coverings.
-Cloth face coverings are meant to protect other people in case the wearer is unknowingly infected (many people carry COVID-19 but do not have symptoms). - SHA will have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60 percent alcohol, paper towels, tissues, and no-touch trash cans. - SHA will post signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering. - SHA utilizes UV lights after hours to mitigate the spread of air borne illnesses. - SHA safety team meets quarterly to discuss issues and revise the safety plan as necessary.
-Intensive cleaning, disinfection, and ventilation - SHA will clean and disinfect frequently touched surfaces within the school at least daily (for example, door handles, sink handles, desks, tabletops, etc) as well as shared objects (toys, games, art supplies) between uses. - SHA staff will ensure safe and correct application of disinfectants and keep products away from children. - SHA will ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible through the HVAC system. - SHA has closed all communal water fountains; students may bring a water bottle from home.
-Promote social distancing • SHA will promote social distancing when possible.
-Check for signs and symptoms • Conduct daily health checks (e.g. temperature screening and/or symptoms checking) of staff and students safely, respectfully, as well as in accordance with any applicable privacy laws or regulations.
-Confidentiality should be maintained.
-(SHA will check Temperature & Sanitize each child's hands upon arrival daily.) - Encourage staff to stay home if they are sick and encourage parents to keep sick children home. - Encourage immunization against diseases.
+- SHA will teach and reinforce students to wash hands and cover coughs and sneezes. - SHA supports the option mask wearing. - SHA will have adequate supplies to support healthy hygiene behaviors, including soap, hand sanitizer with at least 60 percent alcohol, paper towels, tissues, and no-touch trash cans. - SHA will post signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering. - SHA utilizes UV lights after hours and HEPA Air Filtration Units to mitigate the spread of air borne illnesses. - SHA safety team meets quarterly to discuss issues and revise the safety plan as necessary.
+Intensive cleaning, disinfection, and ventilation - SHA will clean and disinfect frequently touched surfaces within the school at least daily (for example, door handles, sink handles, desks, tabletops, etc) as well as shared objects (toys, games, art supplies) between uses. - SHA staff will ensure safe and correct application of disinfectants and keep products away from children. - SHA will ensure ventilation systems operate properly and increase circulation of outdoor air through the HVAC system. - SHA has closed all communal water fountains; students are provided water bottles.
+Check for signs and symptoms - Encourage staff to stay home if they are sick and encourage parents to keep sick children home. - Encourage immunization against diseases.

-COVID-19 Response (Continued) Closings - SHA will check state and local health department notices daily about transmission in the area and adjust operations accordingly. - In the event a person diagnosed with COVID-19 is determined to have been in the building and poses a risk to the community, school may close for a short time for cleaning and disinfecting or a longer time if required by the State Department of Education.
-This may include: classroom quarantine, Distance Learning Distance Learning Days may be required school wide to prevent the spread of COVID-19.
+Plan for when a staff member, child, or visitor becomes sick - SHA will identify an isolation room or area to separate anyone who exhibits COVID-like symptoms.
+Our school nurses and other healthcare providers will use Standard and Transmission-Based Precautions when caring for sick people. - Parents will be called to immediately transport sick students home. - SHA will notify local health officials, staff, and families immediately of a possible case while maintaining confidentiality consistent with the Americans with Disabilities Act (ADA) and other applicable federal and state privacy laws. - SHA will close off areas used by a sick person for cleaning and disinfecting.
+COVID-19 Response (Continued) Closings • SHA will check state and local health department notices daily about transmission in the area and adjust operations accordingly.
+Distance Learning Distance Learning Days may be required school wide to prevent the spread of COVID-19.
 During these times of distance learning, attendance and absence policies will be in place for students and staff: - Subject to the exceptions provided below, resources (instructional technology and equipment, including but not limited to devices and connectivity), are provided free of charge to all students to ensure the ability to access the virtual instruction, and if not, that equitable measures are in place and provided to students free of charge; and - Chrome Book Devices will be available for student check-out as necessary. - A hybrid approach of paper-pencil work packets and technology based learning will be provided to maximize learning access to all students. - Parents will need to monitor their students during live video-conferencing lessons which may include Zoom or other video-conferencing software. - All grades/courses are designed in a manner that facilitates and appropriately aligns with the Oklahoma Academic Standards.